thatsed/simplevpn-server/docs/source/index.rst

 SimpleVPN Server
 ================

-.. blo SimpleVPN is a self-hosted VPN solution powered by WireGuard and Django.
+    SimpleVPN is a self-hosted VPN solution powered by WireGuard and Django.

 Deployment
 ==========